pzaino/thecrowler/README.md

 - **Advanced Detection Capabilities**: Discover a wealth of information with features that go beyond basic crawling:
   - URL and Content Discovery
-  - Page Content, Metadata, and and more
+  - Page Content, Metadata, XHR, fetch, and more
-  - Keywords Analysis and Language Detection
+  - Keywords extraction and analysis, Language Detection
   - Insightful HTTP Headers, Network Info, WHOIS, DNS, and Geo-localization Data
 - **Sophisticated Ruleset**: To leverage rules-based activities and logic